lhertaeg/weighted_sensory_prediction/records/notes_on_neuromod.md

 - NA is thought to offer an interrupt signal when volatility uncertainty arises between contexts (reviewed in Marshall 2016: Bouret 2005)
 	- Propranolol reduces volatility-linked learning (Lawson 2021) => that is, new sensory input does not quickly lead to updating the belief system
 	- Attenuating effect of NA eliminated effect of PE and volatility on pupil size, consistent with slower belief updating (Lawson 2021)
+- May regulate and gate plasticity in the cortex (mentioned in Jordan 2022: Choi et al., 2005; He et al., 2015; Seol et al., 2007)
+- Joram 2022: „Prevalent idea is that noradrenaline is a mediator of gain modulation in the cortex (Ferguson and Cardin, 2020), including the gain increase in V1 during locomotion (Polack et al., 2013)“

 ### Impact on interneurons